Huncote: The Village

 In October 2015, the post office was moved into the Spar shop and now caters for both needs.

 Sport

-Huncote provides sporting facilities with a running club (Huncote Harriers) and BMX club (Huncote Hornets) whose home track (opened 2015) is based behind the Leisure Centre and is one of the top BMX tracks in the country.
+Huncote provides sporting facilities with a running club (Huncote Harriers) and a Leisure Centre.

 Huncote also have a football team, Huncote Sports F. C., who play in the Leicester & District Premier Division and who used to be members of the Leicestershire Senior League.
-In the 2014/15 season Huncote won the '3 Sons Trophy' knockout competition, beating local rivals Magna 73 F. C. after a penalty shoot-out.
-Huncote's home ground is actually based on the outskirts of neighbouring village Thurlaston.
-The club have a Football Foundation standard clubhouse and share the facilities with Huncote Cricket Club.
+In the 2014/15 season, Huncote won the '3 Sons Trophy' knockout competition, beating local rivals Magna 73 F. C. after a penalty shoot-out.
+Huncote's home ground is actually based on the outskirts of the neighbouring village of Thurlaston.
+The club have a Football Foundation standard clubhouse and shares the facilities with Huncote Cricket Club.

+Huncote used to have a BMX club (Huncote Hornets) whose home track (opened 2015, closed November 2021, demolished August 2025) was based behind the Leisure Centre and was one of the top BMX tracks in the country.